alfonsoristorato/wiremock-docker-easy-extensions/README.md

     curl -L -o wiremock-docker-easy-extensions.jar \
       "https://github.com/alfonsoristorato/wiremock-docker-easy-extensions/releases/download/${VERSION}/wiremock-docker-easy-extensions.jar"
     ```

-2. **Place the JAR:**
-   Place the downloaded JAR in the same directory as your root configuration folder.
-   The tool expects the JAR and the configuration folder to be siblings.
+2. **Location of command execution:**
+   There is one limitation to this, the JAR can be placed pretty much anywhere, but it needs to be called from one level
+   above the directory of config.
+   This is a limitation due to how the tool will eventually create the ServiceLoader resources, and it seemed a good
+   compromise.

-   For the example above, where the root directory of the files is `rootPackage`, the folder structure would look like
+   For the example above, where the root directory of the files is `rootPackage`, we will place the JAR in the same
-   this:
+   directory as `rootPackage`, so the structure will look like:
     ```
-    my-project/
+    aDirectory/
     ├── rootPackage/
     │   ├── __files/
     │   │   └── response.json